bolt/docs/docs/fields/block.md

   the backend.
 This allows the editor to get a better overview, if there are multiple sets.
 The default is `true`, you can set it to `false` to disable this feature.
+* `icon`: Allows you to add a FontAwesome icon to the header of a block set to identify it more easily.
+Example: `icon: "fa:bolt"`.